humphd/learn-travis/README.md

 * [image-to-ascii](https://www.npmjs.com/package/image-to-ascii) to convert images to ASCII text
 * [redis](https://www.npmjs.com/package/redis) to create a cache
 * [jest](https://www.npmjs.com/package/jest) to write unit tests
+* [supertest](https://www.npmjs.com/package/supertest) to help us write tests against our web service.
+* [nock](https://www.npmjs.com/package/nock) to create mock (i.e., simulated) network responses in our tests from the Twitter API
 * [eslint](https://www.npmjs.com/package/eslint) to lint our code
 * [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest) to integrate our linting with our jest tests.
-* [supertest](https://www.npmjs.com/package/supertest) to help us write tests against our web service.

 In node the common way to install these dependencies is to define them in a `package.json` file, each with an associated [version number or range](https://docs.npmjs.com/getting-started/semantic-versioning):